Admyral-Security/admyral/README.md

 More instructions on self-hosting with Docker can be found [here](https://docs.admyral.dev/docker), and for the development setup, click [here](https://docs.admyral.dev/development_setup).

-## Simple, reliable Security Engineering using Admyral's Python SDK
+## Simple, reliable GRC Engineering using Admyral's Python SDK

 ### Automation-as-Code 🧑‍💻